 I am not a nutritionist and don't want to imply knowledge or my health success due to the way I'm eating.
 However, I write regularly on my blog, The Wright Recipes, about my food choices and recipes that correspond with them.
 Iím alive and eating well, and writing about it is a celebration of both.

 When my clean scans started coming in and my doctors started to visibly exhale, I wrote a post for my CaringBridge blog that summed up what I had written about for essentially the year prior, the changes I made along my path with my glioblastoma diagnosis.
 I made a PDF of it here and find myself passing it to newly diagnosed friends-of-friends often.
 But just so you know Ė for you, the outsideróyouíe already doing such a good job and all you really can do: just be there.
 It helps immeasurably.

 Because of my treatment schedule, appointments, and careful attention to my energy, I am not taking on engagements for public speaking at the moment.

-I was connected before my diagnosis to support my career as a cookbook author, but once I was diagnosed I pulled away from all social media entirely.
+I was connected on social media before my diagnosis to support my career as a cookbook author, but once I was diagnosed I pulled away from all social media entirely.
 My focus is on the present and I protect that in my personal and public life.
-My journal on CaringBridge, however, still exists and I update my blog, The Wright Recipes, regularly.
-Both are good places to dig in deeper to my story, if that's what you're looking to do.
+After a few yearsí absence from social media, however, I started looking for a way to foster communication and connectedness to the world around meóIím alive, after all, and want to be connected to the fullness of that lifeóbut in a meaningful way.
+So I decided to make monthly newsletters that showcase my work, my food and my life: a true, clear glimpse into what Iím up to.
+Sign up here.
+I also update my blog, The Wright Recipes, every week.

 I wish!
 Sadly, I can't draw well.
 Luckily, I have friends who can.
 We work together sometimes.